Is Alimony Appropriate?

 Aside from child support, alimony is often one of the most hotly contested issues of divorce.
 In most cases however, the arguments basically boil down to how much the recipient spouse needs as support versus how much the obligated spouse is able to pay.
-Generally, the obligated spouse either argues that he or she doesn't have sufficient financial resources to pay alimony or that the recipient spouse does not need spousal support due to that spouse's independent resources of earning ability.
+Generally, the obligated spouse either argues that he or she doesn't have sufficient financial resources to pay alimony or that the recipient spouse does not need spousal support due to that spouse's independent resources or earning ability.
 Because the battle regarding alimony often revolves around the financial needs and resources of the respective parties, if you plan to seek alimony during your divorce process, it is important for you to consider the following questions.
-After considering the questions below the next essential step is to consult with a team of Atlanta Divorce Attorneys with experience negotiating alimony settlement and winning alimony awards at trial.

 Questions to Ask Before Seeking Alimony

 Q How Much Money Do You Need To Live On Every Month?

 It is essential to make a budget and be able to accurately articulate how much financial support you will need going forward in order to successfully seek an award of alimony.

 Q Will you be Living With Someone or Getting Remarried Within the Next Few Years?

 If so, please note that in Georgia, alimony generally terminates upon the remarriage or cohabitation of the recipient spouse.

 Q How Much Can Your Spouse Realistically Afford to Pay You?

 Be realistic.
 If your spouse makes $5,000 per month, she cannot realistically afford to pay $4,500 per month in alimony.